carpentries-incubator/genome-mining/_episodes/03-bigscape.md

 BiG-SCAPE can be executed in different ways, depending on the installation mode that you applied.
 You could call the program through `bigscape`, `run_bigscape`or `run_bigscape.py`.
 Here, based on our installation (see Setup section) we will use `run_bigscape`.

+A minimal run just requires to include the input and the output folder names.
+For example:

+`run_bigscape BGCs_antiSMASH output_BiG-SCAPE`

 To know all the possibilities of this program, just write down `run_bigscape -h`

 optional arguments: